Updated March 8, 2022

 1. Keep the Relationship Professional

 Establishing a friendly relationship with your tenants may be tempting.
 However, if the relationship between you and your tenants turns too friendly, it could cause issues down the line.
 The boundaries between tenant and landlord could get blurred.
-For example, if you have a pet fee policy or other restrictions for your home, establishing an overly friendly relationship with your tenants could lead them to believe you will be okay with multiple pets in the house with no pet fees.
+For example, if you have a pet fee policy or other restrictions for your rental properties, establishing an overly friendly relationship with your tenants could lead them to believe you will be okay with multiple pets in the house with no pet fees.

 2. Establish Clear Communication Boundaries with Tenants